-Looking Back to Move Ahead Project!
+Looking Back to Move Ahead

-Nova Scotia has consistently reported some of the highest rates of food insecurity in Canada, with the legacy of colonisation and persistent environmental racism exacerbating these issues for Indigenous peoples.
-There is growing momentum to increase access to nutritious and culturally appropriate food produced in socially just, ecologically and economically sustainable ways.
-Challenges that emerged for FoodARC and its partners included the need for contextually relevant knowledge mobilization tools, engagement with Indigenous partners to address food related challenges from Indigenous and Two Eyed Seeing approaches, and avenues for knowledge exchange, strategizing and decision making to advance food sovereignty and justice in Nova Scotia.
-Thanks to the recently awarded SSHRC Connection grant, FoodARC and its network of partners can now embark on an exciting new project Looking Back to Move Ahead: Outreach, Knowledge Mobilization, and Intersectoral Exchange to Advance Food Security in Nova Scotia.
+Nova Scotia has consistently reported some of the highest rates of food insecurity in Canada and there is growing momentum to increase access to nutritious and culturally appropriate food produced in socially just, ecologically, and economically sustainable ways – in ways that advance food justice and food sovereignty.
+Thanks to a SSHRC Connection grant, FoodARC has embarked on the project: Looking Back to Move Ahead: Outreach, Knowledge Mobilization, and Intersectoral Exchange to Advance Food Security in Nova Scotia.

 The project involves collaborating with local organizers to co-host a series of regional gatherings that serve as opportunities for outreach, knowledge and story sharing, action planning, and capacity building, and which focus on local priorities and interests.
 The project also involves engaging new and existing partners in a visioning and planning session to map out FoodARC’s next direction and priorities in the areas of food security, sovereignty, and justice research in Nova Scotia.